whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 SET GLOBAL sql_log_file = ''
 ```

-We do _not_ recommend keeping SQL logging on for prolonged periods on loaded systems, as it might use a lot of disk space.
+We do *not* recommend keeping SQL logging on for prolonged periods on loaded systems, as it might use a lot of disk space.

 ## Changes in 3.x

-### Version 3.3.1, 06 jul 2020
+### Version 3.3.1, 06 Jul 2020

 New features: